How Companies Are Rethinking Growth in 2024

 The New Equilibrium

-What we're witnessing isn't a rejection of growth—it's a rebalancing.
+What we're witnessing isn't a rejection of growth.
+It's a rebalancing.
 The most successful companies are finding ways to grow efficiently, prioritizing sustainable expansion over vanity metrics.
-This requires fundamental changes in how organizations think about resource allocation.

 Implications for Strategy